 Take a Look, Touch and See

-The Carousel Project is currently developing a participatory creative arts programme, targeting hard to reach young families, using RAMM’s forthcoming exhibition ‘Sea-Life, Glimpses of the Wonderful’ and its collections as creative inspiration, to create a rich and meaningful cultural engagement opportunity.
+The Carousel Project is currently developing a participatory creative arts programme, aimed at young families, using RAMM’s collections as creative inspiration, to create a rich and meaningful cultural engagement opportunity.

 Carousel’s visual, dance and heritage artists will lead weekly creative arts sessions based around the discovery of objects from the museum collections, providing opportunities for families to imaginatively engage with their cultural heritage via conversation, creativity and play.